SamitaTT/customer-complaint-form/README.md

 - Required fields for submission: First Name, Last Name, Email or Phone Number, and Complaint Details.
 - Validation for email and phone number formats.
 - Complaint details limit to 1000 characters.
+- Provides responsive designs
-- Support for English and Thai language with i18next
+- Support for English and Thai languages with i18next

 ## Built With